TavishMassy/CS50x_2025_Projects/README.md

-Int this section I learned about:
+In this section I learned about:
 - Hexadecimal
 - Memory
 - Pointers